B.S., City College of City University of New York; A.M., Ph.D., Harvard University

 David LindauerStanford Calderwood Professor Emeritus of Economics

 Award-winning teacher and education innovator; development economist specializing in labor issues; policy work throughout Africa and East Asia.

 Why are some nations rich and others poor?
 I have been thinking about this question ever since I was a college student.
 I do not have a simple answer—no one does—but the question has motivated my career as a development economist and as a teacher of economics.
 In trying to understand how to improve the well-being of people who live in low- and middle-income nations, I have worked for the World Bank and other development agencies.
 My focus has been on labor issues including skill mismatches in Belize; labor relations in Korea; racial affirmative action in Malaysia; worker productivity in Ethiopia; minimum wage policy in the Philippines; and government pay and employment in Zambia.
 I also am a co-author of Economics of Development, a leading textbook in the field.

 I take great pride in introducing new ideas in economics to majors and non-majors alike.
 A characteristic of my classes is to engage students both inside and outside of the classroom.
-Alumnae have told me that a research paper or assignment in one of my classes was the first step in their subsequent careers.
+Alumnae have told me that a research paper or assignment was the first step in their subsequent careers.
 Others look back and say they began to discover their voices as independent thinkers in my courses.